 - Identify the sequence: Which tasks must be finished before a following task can begin, and which can happen simultaneously?
 Which tasks must be completed before each milestone?

 2. Draw Time Axis (Horizontal)

 Draw a horizontal time axis along the top or bottom of a page.
-Mark it off in an appropriate scale for the length of the tasks (days or weeks).
+Mark it off in an appropriate scale for the length of the tasks (days, weeks, months, etc.).